DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-05-18-making-the-references-process-faster.md

 > [Continue without adding a new referee]"
 }) }}

-### Examples of how the messaging could work with the reference status tags
+### Examples of how the messaging works with the reference status tags

 [Reference status tags](https://bat-design-history.netlify.app/apply-for-teacher-training/improving-the-references-user-journey/#what-this-looks-like) are not necessarily the best places for instructions: if a candidate cancels a reference and adds a new one, the cancelled tag will still show - meaning an instruction to 'add a new referee' would be out of date.

-To avoid complexity and outdated content, we can give instructions on the states which are likely to get updated:
+To avoid complexity and outdated content, we give instructions on the states which are likely to get updated:

 #### 'Awaiting response'